 - 1) Attempting to enter Configuration Mode while a move operation is occurring on the axis.
 The move will run to completion and the axis will then enter Configuration Mode, clearing the error. - 2) If more than one bit in the Command Bits MSW is set at one time.
-(Axis1: O:X.0, Axis2: O:X.8) - 3) If any bit in the Command Bits MSW word is set while also commanding an Interpolated Move with the Command Bits LSW bits 9 through 14. - 4) If a move operation is started before the previous move operation is completed.
-The present move will run to completion. - 5) If the Target Position, Programmed Speed, Acceleration, or Deceleration parameters are outside of their valid ranges. - 6) If the Programmed Speed is less than the configured Starting Speed for Absolute, Relative, Blend, and Interpolated Moves as well as Find Home commands.
-Jog and Registration Moves can be run at speeds less than the starting speed. - 7) Performing an Absolute Move or an Absolute Interpolated Move when the Current Position is not valid. - 8) Issuing a Hold Move command while a Blend, Registration, or Find Home command is running. - Issuing a Resume Move command when the axis is not in a Hold state. - 10) Issuing any command with the Reserved words in the command having a non-zero value. - 11) Issuing a Find Home command with S-Curve Acceleration selected. - 12) Issuing a Find Home command before configuring a homing input.
-(Home Input or Z-pulse) - 13) Issuing a Preset Encoder command when axis in not configured to use an encoder.
+(Axis1: O:X.0, Axis2: O:X.8) - 3) If a move operation is started before the previous move operation is completed.
+The present move will run to completion. - 4) If the Target Position, Programmed Speed, Acceleration, or Deceleration parameters are outside of their valid ranges. - 5) If the Programmed Speed is less than the configured Starting Speed for Absolute, Relative, and Blend Moves as well as Find Home commands.
+Jog and Registration Moves can be run at speeds less than the starting speed. - 6) Performing an Absolute Move when the Current Position is not valid. - 7) Issuing a Hold Move command while a Blend, Registration, or Find Home command is running. - 8) Issuing a Resume Move command when the axis is not in a Hold state. - 9) Issuing any command with the Reserved words in the command having a non-zero value. - 10) Issuing a Find Home command with S-Curve Acceleration selected. - 11) Issuing a Find Home command before configuring a homing input.
+(Home Input or Z-pulse)